vulture-boy/duck-hunt-library/content/matchups/039-king-dedede.md

 - Dedede's Uptilt

 #### On Ledge
 - Dedede can use combinations of Jet Hammer/Inhale/Normals and Gordo when ledgetrapping.
-He will usually pick Jet Hammer if he has the time, otherwise Gordo or just neutrals.
+He will usually pick Jet Hammer if he can't get optimal spacing for the angled Gordo.
+- Dedede's Dash Attack is an effective 2-frame tool vs DHD (DTilt not so much)
+- Gordo bounces best for ledge coverage at about roll distance (3 training stage units) using the 'CUP' (C-Stick UP) angle, which also frees Dedede to cover with normals safely: all grounded ledge options are unsafe during this time.
+If you avoid the gordo, you can still be sent into the gordo if it's behind you [[see video demo on CUP Gordo ledge coverage]](https://www.youtube.com/watch?v=FzyFWQ1UnOA).

 ##### Jet Hammer
 - Jet Hammer is a very powerful tool on ledge